JaidonLalor/SelfSci/README.md

 ## How to build for iphone

+### Config
-1. Setup phone for provisioning: eas device:create
+Setup phone for provisioning: eas device:create
-2. Build in cloud: eas build --platform ios --profile preview
-3. Download on phone via QR code or link

 Note: env vars must be implemented in the profile's eas.json, and app.json must have scheme defined

+### Build in cloud
+1. eas build --platform ios --profile preview
+2. Download on phone via QR code or link

+### Build locally
+For IOS, you have to prebuild and then build in Xcode... idk how to do it

-## How to view crash logs
+## How to view iphone crash logs

 1. Plug phone into computer
 2. Open xcode